now what's a "world design capital" without a world design plaza?

 who knows, the design plaza could be a big plus for everyone. the city has pledged 3 billion won to help move the repeatedly dissed merchants to a new, tourist-happy place in nearby sinseol-dong. along with the super future park design, plans are also in the works to restore the ancient castle walls in the area. when 2010 comes around, however, how will the dongdaemun project impact seoul? using bilbao's guggenheim and paris' eiffel tower as dramatic examples, city officials expect "seoul's new growth engine" to dramatically boost the city's brand power. in just a few years, they expect seoul to join the ranks of paris, tokyo and milan as a world center for design, culture and art, thereby drawing an additional 700,000 foreign visitors annually. hmmm.

-→ if you want to see the stadiums transformed into the park, take subway lines 2, 4 or 5 to dongdaemun stadium station (exit #1).
+getting there:→ if you want to see the stadiums transformed into the park, take subway lines 2, 4 or 5 to dongdaemun stadium station (exit #1).

 → or, you can also take line 1 or line 4 to dongdaemun station (exit #4) to see the great gate. walk south over the cheonggyecheon to reach the stadium (future park) complex.